meritt/twtcst/Readme.md

 ```

 ## API

 `twtcst` has three parameters.
 The first is `words` you want to search, the
-second is your OAuth token, and the third (optional) is options to define some
+second is your `oauth` tokens, and the third (optional) is `options` to define
-filters, counters and views.
+some filters, counters and views.

 ```js
 var twitter = twtcst(words, oauth, options);